dadan041100/queencard-furryfriends/README.md

 - Hit Enter

 ## Install Git (skip this part if you have Git on your Local Machine(s)
-- Download the Git Installer, copy the link below:
+- Download the **Git Installer**, copy the link below:
   ```
   https://gitforwindows.org
   ```
-- Ensure that Git PATH is properly configured so that you can run git commands on respective terminals.
+- Ensure that **Git PATH** is properly configured on your Local Machine so that you can run git commands on respective terminals.

   # For MacOS
-  - If you are using MacOS, follow these steps:
+  - If you are using **MacOS**, follow these steps:
     Open Terminal
     Run the command:
     ```